 Physical symptoms of neglected HVAC system cleaning

 Not having a clean HVAC system can be harmful to your employees or inhabitants of your building.
-Here are some ways the people in an infected building might get sick.
+Here are some “sick building” symptoms the people in an infected building might experience:

 - Nasal congestion

 - Dizziness and headaches

 The air quality conditions of a building are directly related to how well treated its HVAC system is.
 Here are some problems you might notice that’ll signal you to get HVAC system cleaning.

 - Musty or chemical odors